alexmojaki/snoop/README.md

     - Anything with a `write` method, e.g. `sys.stdout` or a file object.
     - Any callable with a single string argument, e.g. `logger.info`.
  - `color`: determines whether the output includes escape characters to display colored text in the console.
 If you see weird characters in your output, your console doesn't support colors, so pass `color=False`.
     - Code is syntax highlighted using [Pygments](http://pygments.org/), and this argument is passed as the style.
 You can choose a different color scheme by passing a string naming a style (see [this gallery](https://help.farbox.com/pygments.html)) or a style class.
 The default style is monokai.
     - By default this parameter is set to `out.isatty()`, which is usually true for stdout and stderr but will be false if they are redirected or piped.
 Pass `True` or a style if you want to force coloring.
     - To see colors in the PyCharm Run window, edit the Run Configuration and tick "Emulate terminal in output console".
  - `prefix`: Pass a string to start all snoop lines with that string so you can grep for them easily.
  - `columns`: This specifies the columns at the start of each output line.
 You can pass a string with the names of built in columns separated by spaces or commas.
 These are the available columns:
     - `time`: The current time.
 This is the only column by default.
     - `thread`: The name of the current thread.
     - `thread_ident`: The [identifier](https://docs.python.org/3/library/threading.html#threading.Thread.ident) of the current thread, in case thread names are not unique.
     - `file`: The filename (not the full path) of the current function.
     - `full_file`: The full path to the file (also shown anyway when the function is called).
     - `function`: The name of the current function.
     - `function_qualname`: The qualified name of the current function.
  - `watch_extras` and `replace_watch_extras`: read about these under [Advanced usage](#watch_extras)

     If you want a custom column, please open an issue to tell me what you're interested in!
 In the meantime, you can pass a list, where the elements are either strings or callables.
 The callables should take one argument, which will be an `Event` object.
 It has attributes `frame`, `event`, and `arg`, as specified in [`sys.settrace()`](https://docs.python.org/3/library/sys.html#sys.settrace), and other attributes which may change.
+ - `pformat`: set the pretty formatting function `pp` uses.
+Default is to use the first of `prettyprinter.pformat`, `pprintpp.pformat` and `pprint.pformat` that can be imported.

 ## API differences from `PySnooper`

 If you're familiar with `PySnooper` and want to use `snoop`, there are a few things you should be aware of that you have to do differently:

 - Pass `prefix` and `overwrite` to `install()`, not `snoop()`.
 - The first argument to `pysnooper.snoop`, called `output`, should be passed to `install` with the keyword `out`.
 - Instead of `snoop(thread_info=True)`, write `install(columns='time thread thread_ident')`.
 - Instead of the environment variable `PYSNOOPER_DISABLED`, use `install(enabled=False)`.
 - Instead of using `custom_repr`, see [`watch_extras`](#watch_extras) and [Customising the display of variables](#customising-the-display-of-variables).

 If you're not sure if it's worth using `snoop` instead of `PySnooper`, [read the comparison here](https://github.com/alexmojaki/snoop/wiki/Comparison-to-PySnooper).